 What to Expect on Possession Day

 Typically, possession occurs – and you’ll get the keys – around noon on possession day.
-If you included a pre-possession inspection as a term in your Offer to Purchase, your real estate professional will arrange that through the seller’s representative.
+If you included a pre-possession inspection as a term in your Offer to Purchase, your real estate licensee will arrange that through the seller’s representative.
 It may take place the day before possession or the morning of; that’s up to you to negotiate with the seller as part of the offer process.

 During a pre-possession inspection you want to ensure the property is in substantially the same condition as it was when you submitted your Offer to Purchase.
 Attached goods should still be in place, as should any additional inclusions that you had in your Offer to Purchase.
 Appliances should be in the same working order, too.